Tita in Thibet

 Tita in Thibet (aka Brum, a Birmingham Merchant) is an English two-act musical play by Frank Desprez.
 It opened at the Royalty Theatre in London on 1 January 1879.

 Tita in Thibet was written as a vehicle for the music hall star Kate Santley.
 Fred Leslie and W. H. Seymour, who would become the stage manager of the D'Oyly Carte Opera Company for 20 years, also played in the piece, as did ex-D'Oyly Carte player Walter H. Fisher.

 The setting of the piece took advantage of the Victorian fad for anything Far East-themed.
-The became Desprez's most frequently played work and was later played by the Majilton theatre company more than a thousand times in the British provinces.
+Tita became Desprez's most frequently played work and was later staged by the Majilton theatre company more than a thousand times in the British provinces.

 Synopsis

 In China, a European idol merchant called Brum has a jealous wife named Tita.
 Brum decides to test his wife by pretending that love letters have been sent to him by another woman.
 Meanwhile, two Tibetan merchants (Chin-Chin and Po-Hi) and a young tea-gardener (Young Hyson) all seek to wed Tita.
 They point out that the customs of the country permit every wife to have four husbands.
 Brum is disgusted and enraged.

 To punish her husband for his imagined flirtations, Tita pretends to be charmed by the idea of marrying these suitors, and she agrees to meet them in the Temple of Fo to hold the wedding ceremonies.
 Brum hides in the Temple and disguises himself as an idol to watch the ceremony.
 Tita dresses Chin-Chin as a woman and fools Po-Hi and Young Hyson into making their expressions of love to "her".
 Eventually, Tita and Brum reconcile, and all ends happily.